jar398/communication/formal.md

 objects, and the is-about relationship, via the formalism (o' is part of o if predicates over o factor through o').

-Transitive verbs and relationships between objects (is a relationship a proposition that is about a pair of objects?)
+Need to account for transitive verbs and relationships between objects (is a relationship a proposition that is about a pair of objects?)

 How verb phrases work in this setting - we expect them to 'mean' prediates, through being generic over objects (implying that the